johannespetereit/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

 7. On the **Networking** tab, select the **Virtual Network** within the `fabmedical-[SUFFIX]` resource group.

     ![The screenshot shows the Create Migration Service Networking tab with Virtual Network selected.](media/dms-create-networking.png "Create Migration Service Networking tab")

+  > **Very important**: If you do not see the VNET, you have selected the wrong location.
+Open a new Tab for [portal.azure.com](https://portal.azure.com) and go  Go back to **Basics** and select the location the VM is deployed to.

 8. Select **Review + create**.